scramjetorg/platform-docs/README.md

 </details>
 <br>

-The core part of our STH engine is called the "host".
+The core part of our STH engine is called the "Hub".

 <details>
 <summary>
-    <strong>Host</strong>
+    <strong>Hub</strong>
 </summary>

-**Host** is responsible for maintaining and deploying Sequences, keeping them running and managing its lifecycle.
+**Hub** is responsible for maintaining and deploying Sequences, keeping them running and managing its lifecycle.

-Host exposes also its own REST API to provide and receive data and manage Sequences and host itself.
+Hub exposes also its own REST API to provide and receive data and manage Sequences and Hub itself.

-What we also do on the host level is that we apply a set of algorithms to optimize and speed up data processing execution in Sequences.
+What we also do on the Hub level is that we apply a set of algorithms to optimize and speed up data processing execution in Sequences.

 > We call our processing optimization algorithms **"IFCA"** meaning "Intelligent Function Composition Algorithms".

-You can interact with host using our dedicated STH CLI that will help you with Sequences deployment, running and monitoring.
+You can interact with Hub using our dedicated STH CLI that will help you with Sequences deployment, running and monitoring.
 </details>
 <br>
 Our vanilla STH engine is based on Node.js and thus allows developers to benefit from its rich ecosystem, numerous packages and solutions provided by this vibrant community.